Shashikant86/London-Agentic-AI/README.md

 ---

-**Join us** in building the future of agentic AI!
+**Join us** on [meetup](https://www.meetup.com/london-agentic-ai/events/310601023) in building the future of agentic AI!
 Whether you're a seasoned AI engineer or just starting your journey with AI agents, our community welcomes you.